 - 2” Slotted Foam Peg Floats

 Using this exact gear isn’t important.
 If you have something that even remotely fits the bill just use it.

-What’s important is having a good quality rod and reel spooled with good line that is capable of doing the job.
-You can do that buying from a variety of different manufacturers and within a variety of budgets.
+What’s important is having a good quality rod and reel spooled with a good line that is capable of doing the job.
+You can do that by buying from a variety of different manufacturers and within a variety of budgets.

 Take note of the following:

-You need a good reel with large line capacity and a smooth drag system that functions properly.
+You need a good reel with a large line capacity and a smooth drag system that functions properly.
 The bottom line is no matter what you have or use it’s going to look a lot like the Abu Garcia 6500C3.

-You can buy cheaper “knock off” catfish reels and save a few bucks but they won’t last.
+You can buy cheaper “knock-off” catfish reels and save a few bucks but they won’t last.
 Save your money and buy right the first time with an Abu Garcia 6500C3.

 Catfish rods for big Blue Catfish are very different than many types of fishing rods.
-For trophy Blue Catfish I suggest an e-glass, s-glass or composite blank.
+For trophy Blue Catfish I suggest an e-glass, s-glass, or composite blank.